- Competing interests

 Changes in authorship

 In line with COPE guidelines, BioMed Central requires written confirmation from all authors that they agree with any proposed changes in authorship of submitted manuscripts or published articles.
 This confirmation must be via direct email from each author.
 It is the corresponding author’s responsibility to ensure that all authors confirm that they agree with the proposed changes.
 If there is disagreement amongst the authors concerning authorship and a satisfactory agreement cannot be reached, the authors must contact their institution(s) for a resolution.
 It is not the Editor’s responsibility to resolve authorship disputes.
-A change in authorship of a published article can only be amended via publication of a Correction Article.
+A change in authorship of a published article can only be amended via publication of an Erratum.

 Scientific (medical) writers